 Circa 1876, their home farm was near the Old Bethel Church and Cemetery in Hexebarger, to the south and west of Kingwood.
 Sarah's sister and brother in law Polly and Henry Minerd had once owned the 123-acre farm in the 1840s and early '50s, which in turn had been inherited from Jacob and Catherine (Younkin) Minerd Jr.

 Sadly, the Kregers' son John died as 17-year-old on Feb.
 22, 1872, with burial in the Old Bethel Cemetery in Hexebarger.
-The cause of his untimely passing is unknown.
+The cause of the teenager's untimely passing is unknown.
 His grave marker is upright and legible today.

 Sarah died on March 22, 1897, at the age of 64.
 No obituary has been located in the Somerset Herald or the Meyersdale (PA) Commercial in Somerset County.